AnaSoles/LANG_Danis_BankWords/README.md

 # Learning Danish Words
 ## Introduction

-This tool creates, registers and storages the words that you have read in Dannish Language with his meaning, grammatical type, sound, phoneme and the sentence where it come from and the translation of the complete sentence.
+This tool creates, registers and storages the words that you have read in Dannish Language with their english meaning, grammatical type, sound, phoneme and the sentence where it come from and the translation of the complete sentence.

 ## Procedure